 Sometime in the middle-to-end of March, Thomson Reuters takes a snapshot of its Web of Science Core Collection.
 For each journal, they will count all of the of references made in a single year to papers published in the two previous years.
 This number, reported annually in their Journal Citation Report (JCR) is a different number than what you will get by summing all article citations from the Web of Science.
 Why?

-The reason for this disparity is that the JCR is trying to account for citation errors — incidences of references that cite the old name of a journal or the wrong page number or get the author’s name wrong.
+The reason for this disparity is that the JCR is trying to account for citation errors — incidences of references that cite the old name of a journal or the wrong page number or misspell the author’s name or omit an important detail like the year of publication.
 Authors, as any copy editor can attest, can be very bad citers.
-If you want to see just how much variation exists in the references of papers, do some cited reference searches for your own papers.
+The result of citation errors is that papers don’t always link up to their intended target reference and why the Web of Science often undercounts the true number of cited references.

 As an illustration, last year, eLife received 2377 citations to 255 citable items, for an Impact Factor of 9.322.
 If you went into the Web of Science and counted all of the citations made in 2014 to eLife papers published in 2012 and 2013, you would get only 2213 citations, or 7% fewer citations than were reported in the JCR.
 Put another way, if you relied on reference-target matching from the Web of Science, you would miss 164 intentional citations to eLife papers.
 For many journals that I study, the differences between citations reported in the JCR and Web of Science are on the order of a few percent.
 For others, the difference can be huge.
 The Web of Science appears to do a much worse job on e-only journals that report just article numbers rather than those that provide redundant information like volume, issue, and page number.